electricentity/electricentity.github.io/_posts/2019-09-05-Wonderland.markdown

 ![Markdowm Image][1]{: class="bigger-image" }
 <figcaption class="caption">Mount Rainier from Sunrise Visitor Center parking lot</figcaption>

 Starting to hit the trail with just enough gear to make us two days and one night to our first cache at Mowich Lake, I figured I would hike with my parents and the family friend joining us till Frozen Lake, the first junction for some of my side adventures.
 I stuck with everyone else until my Mom egged me on to going ahead.
-I quickly switched towards my own pace and set off for the begin of my journey.
+I quickly switched towards my own pace and set off for the beginning of my journey.

 I got to the Frozen Lake junction to realize that I was already hadn't planned appropriately.
 I was at tree line, leaving me no good tree to stash food in if I were to drop pack.
 I decided to head up towards the three Burroughs with my pack and figure out what to do as I went.
 Before ascending the Second Burrough I decided to just suspend my stuff sack of food between two rocks on my trekking pole and hope that was sufficient to at least save my food from chipmunks.